mgupton/sorcery/README.md

 ```

 ## Miscellanea
-- Sorcery could be "frozen" or distributed as a single self-contained executable by using ``pyinstaller --onefile`` to avoid the external dependencies on the Python runtime and packages.
+- Sorcery could be "frozen" or distributed as a single self-contained executable (e.g. ELF, PE) by using ``pyinstaller --onefile`` to avoid the external dependencies on the Python runtime and packages.